 While the deadliest type of collision is a head-on collision between two cars, a single vehicle accident can be equally catastrophic.
 Take a car traveling 60 miles per hour, for example.
 That vehicle strikes a freeway poll at 60 miles per hour, hitting with such force and then stopping suddenly.
-In this, the car is striking an object with no give, which means the car must absorb most of the impact.
+In this, the car is striking an object with no give, which means the car must absorb the impact.

 Side Impact Collision

 Vehicles come equipped with bumper systems and crumple zones that protect from the damage of a front or rear collision.
 Sadly, this same protection is not on the side of the vehicle.
 A side door is flimsy and offers little protection compared to the bumper sides of the car.
 When two vehicles collide at an intersection, one vehicle is struck on its side.
-The car striking hits with their bumper, which means they have the protection of their crumple zone and the bumper absorbs the impact.
+The car striking hits with their bumper.
+This means they have the protection of their crumple zone and the bumper absorbs the impact.

 The same is not to be said for the side of the vehicle impacted.
 In this type of accident, the car that was broadsided will encounter more severe injuries and has a higher risk of fatalities.